 The helicopter crashed Feb.
 15 while flying near Huntsville on a training mission that started at 5:30 a.m. with preflight checkups at Joint Base Berry Field in Nashville, Tenn.

 , and included a stop at the Enterprise, Ala., airport.
-Chief Warrant Officer 3 Daniel Wadham of Joelton, Tenn., and Chief Warrant Officer 3 Danny Randolph of Murfreesboro, Tenn.
+Chief Warrant Officer 3 Daniel Wadham of Joelton, Tenn., and Chief Warrant Officer 3 Danny Randolph of Murfreesboro, Tenn., were on board and died in the crash.

 The article is not finished.
 Click on the next page to continue.